jharwell/libra/README.md

              `NDEBUG`.

 - `OPT` - Optimized mode.
-Turns on all compiler warnings and maximum optimizations, which is separate from enabled automatic/OpenMP based paralellization.
+Turns on all compiler warnings and maximum optimizations (`O2`), which is separate from enabled automatic/OpenMP based paralellization.
 Defines `NDEBUG`.

 ## project-local.cmake